zakimjz/zakimjz.github.io/pages/courses/datamining/assign5.md

 ## Exam I Questions

-Submit your solutions to exam I question Q5, and in addition CSCI6390 should submit their solutions to Q8.
+Everyone should do question Q5, and in addition CSCI6390 should submit their solutions to Q8.
+The lecture13 discusses how to solve both these problems.

 ---